Colby-hin/aws-least-privilege-audit/README.md

 ## Attribution

-This project was completed as part of a GRC Engineering Club lab.
+This project was completed as part of a GRC Engineering Club.

 The original instructional materials and source code are not included in this repository.
 This repository documents my implementation, testing process, findings, evidence, and lessons learned.